 Infection control management plans

-Chapter 4 of the Act requires people that perform declared health services, as defined under the Act, to take reasonable precautions and care to minimise the risk of infection to other persons.
+Chapter 4, Part 3 of the Public Health Act 2005 (Qld) (the Act) requires persons involved in the provision of declared health services to take reasonable precautions and care to minimise the risk of infection to other persons.

-All facilities that perform declared health services as defined under the Act must have an existing ICMP and review and update it before offering new declared health services.
-New facilities must have an ICMP prior to providing declared health services.
+All facilities providing declared health services as defined under the Act must have an infection control management plan (ICMP) and review and update it before offering new declared health services.

-An ICMP is a documented plan to prevent or minimise the risk of infection in relation to declared health services for:
+An infection control management plan is a documented plan to prevent or minimise the risk of infection related to a declared health services for:

-• person employed or engaged at the facility
+• persons employed or engaged at the facility; and

-A declared health service means a service intended to maintain, improve or restore a person’s health; that involves an invasive procedure (the insertion of an instrument, appliance or other object into human tissue, organs, body cavities or body orifices) or activity that exposes the person or another person to blood or another bodily fluid.
+A declared health service means a service intended to maintain, improve or restore a person’s health AND involves an invasive procedure (for example, the insertion of an instrument, appliance or other object into human tissue, organs, body cavities or body orifices) or an activity that exposes a person to blood or another bodily fluid.

 • public hospitals